A21 safety package

 There has been a cluster of incidents relating to vehicles entering and exiting laybys on the A21 Sevenoaks Bypass.
 We are looking at the layout of the laybys to see if these can be changed to reduce the risk of collisions.

-Improvement work has already started at the southbound Riverhill layby in 2022, and we’ll be checking the impact of these changes before doing any more work here.
+Improvements were completed at the southbound Riverhill layby in 2022, and additional work will be completed here in the near future.
 A review of the other laybys in the area is ongoing and any improvement work identified will start in 2023.

 Road markings and signage